-- · Pursue a VCE program, which enables students to choose from a broad range of studies, usually in programs of 22 units completed over two years. - Undertake a VCAL [Victorian Certificate of Applied Learning] program, which enables students to achieve specific learning outcomes in literacy and numeracy, as well as practical, vocational competencies and personal development skills. - Incorporate Vocational Education and Training (VET) units within VCAL or VCE programs.
+- · Pursue a VCE program, which enables students to choose from a broad range of studies, usually in programs of 22 units completed over two years. - Undertake a VCE Vocational Major program, which enables students to achieve specific learning outcomes in literacy and numeracy, as well as practical, vocational competencies and personal development skills. - Incorporate Vocational Education and Training (VET) units within VCE Vocational Major or VCE programs.
 A range of vocational certificates is offered, with each program providing the opportunity for students to undertake a work/industry placement.